daguenther/Z2A/Procedures/Administration.md

 Upon receiving an email, an emailed will be forward to the parents / guardian in charge of the student (unless the attack comes from home).

-The school will then procede to evaluate the threat.
+The school will then proceed to evaluate the threat.
 If necessary, to find the attacker and establish the following disciplinary action (if the attacker is a student).
-Collaboration will be done with parents to reccomend how to approach the situation at home.
-Possible police involvment will be evaluated as need be.
+Collaboration will be done with parents to recommend how to approach the situation at home.
+Possible police involvement will be evaluated as need be.

 * 1st offence: Apologize in person / 1 week without internet devices at school (at home with parents consent)
 * 2nd offence: Apologize in person with both parents present / 2 weeks without devices
 * 3rd offence: Apologize in front of school / 3 weeks without devices
-* 4th offence: Permanent Suspention
+* 4th offence: Permanent suspension

 The school will also provide help for the victim, as the need is evaluated.